At the end of a run, files found in the /results

 Each capsule begins with a shell script called run.sh

 .
-In this file, you can use the command mkdir -p
+In this file, use the command mkdir -p

 to create sub-folders within /results

 .
-If you wished to have all figures in one subfolder and all tables in another, at the end of your analysis, you would write something like:
+If you want to have all the figures in one subfolder and all the tables in another, at the end of the analysis, you would write something like:

 mkdir -p ../results/figs && mv ../results/*.png ../results/figs